Luca Gammaitoni

 Luca Gammaitoni (born 16 June 1961 in Perugia) is a scientist in the area of noise and nonlinear dynamics.
 He is currently the Director of the Noise in Physical System Laboratory (NiPS Lab) at the Physics Department of the Università di Perugia, in Italy.

 Education and career

-He graduated in Physics at the University of Perugia and obtained his Ph.D. in physics from the University of Pisa in 1991 (S. Santucci advisor).
-His thesis was entitled "Stochastic Resonance".
-He is currently Professor at the Faculty of Science of the University of Perugia in Italy.
-The Noise in Physical Systems (NiPS) Laboratory is a research facility within the Physics Department of the University of Perugia.
-NiPS has a long-standing tradition in studying physical systems in the presence of noise.
-Scientific interest ranges from stochastic nonlinear dynamics modelling to thermal noise measurements.
+He graduated in physics at the University of Perugia and obtained his Ph.D. in physics from the University of Pisa in 1991 (S. Santucci advisor) with a thesis entitled "Stochastic Resonance".
+He is currently Professor of Physics at the Faculty of Science of the University of Perugia in Italy and the Director of The Noise in Physical Systems (NiPS) Laboratory.
+NiPS, a research facility within the Physics Department of the University of Perugia, has a long-standing tradition in studying physical systems in the presence of noise.

+In 2004 he was awarded the First prize for innovation ideas, a Spin-off competition, of the University of Perugia.
+Eventually, this led to the establishment of Wisepower srl.
+An innovative company devoted to the development of advanced technology in the field of self-powered wireless devices.

+In 2016 he received the Special Breakthrough Prize in Fundamental Physics for the observation of gravitational waves, opening new horizons in astronomy and physics, as a member of the LIGO-Virgo collaboration.

+In 2016-2019 he served as President of the Fondazione POST (Museo della Scienza di Perugia).

+During the Covid-19 pandemic, together with Igor Neri, proposed a stochastic model for dealing with fluctuations in epidemic diffusion.

+His scientific papers received more than 100.000 citations.